Are you just getting started with your new Sundew plant? Here are some guidelines to help it

 between the window and the plant to filter the light.
 Consider a full spectrum plant light if

-6. Provide a steady diet of insects.
+you don’t have a sunny enough spot for your carnivorous plant. - Provide a steady diet of insects.
 Sundew plants eat most insects you’re likely to find

 in your home: house flies, fruit flies, ants, and spiders.
 So if you see that your plant is